Social Development Network: Public response

 Public reaction to the former SDU was initially that of disdain; graduate women were unhappy about their plight being addressed so prominently, while non-graduate women and their parents were upset at the government for dissuading graduate men from marrying them.
-In fact, there was an outcry by the public at large about the unfair use of taxpayers' money to subsidise leisure activities for graduates, especially since they already had a higher income.
+There was also an outcry by the public at large about the unfair use of taxpayers' money to subsidise leisure activities for graduates, especially since they already had a higher income.
 Some were also displeased about the fact that civil servants who were single were given three extra days of leave to go on SDU-organised cruises.

 Besides those who treated the SDU with contempt, there were others who simply did not take the SDU seriously.
 One popular joke that was conceived in the early days was that 'SDU' also stood for 'Single, Desperate and Ugly'.

 Results and success rates

 Within the SDU

 Results in the beginning were slow and the effectiveness of the SDU was questioned by both the public and members of parliament.
 From the time it was established in January 1984 to March 1985, only 2 marriages had taken place as a result of the SDU's efforts.
 This was not proportionate to the amount that SDU had spent on its activities, which came to $294,411.32 at the time.
 However, marriage figures began to increase from there.
 Between March and July 1985, another 4 couples were married.
 Since then, the number of SDU marriages has increased over the years.
 By the end of the first decade, the number of marriages as a result of SDU activities averaged about 1,000 a year.
 In 2003, SDU reported a significant increase in marriage figures for its members over the years, from 2,789 in 1999 to 4,050 in 2003.
 Over the first 2 decades since the SDU was first set up, SDU reported that more than 33,000 members were married (This includes Singaporeans who would have married irrespective of SDU).